There is no danger that we will ever learn too much; and there is so much to know about doing God’s will. So, let’s start with some fundamentals.

-Saul would later write that he was a “Hebrew of Hebrews” more zealous than many of his brethren, and a freeborn Roman citizen who had studied “at the feet of Gamaliel” the man credited with founding the sect of the Pharisees – the main group who sought to kill Jesus.
+Saul would later write that he had been a “Hebrew of Hebrews” more zealous than many of his brethren, and a freeborn Roman citizen who had studied “at the feet of Gamaliel” the man credited with founding the sect of the Pharisees – the main group who had sought to kill Jesus.

 So Saul was a well-known religious man.
 And he was serious about his religion (both before and after coming to Christ).

 Saul watched the start of Christianity and from day one he was fully set against it.
 He viewed it as contrary to the Law of Moses and the religion of the Jews.
 And he believed it was his God given duty to make sure that this “sect” of Judaism never made it out of the starting blocks.
 If he had his way, no Christian would ever get out of Judea alive and then the religion might die in its infancy.
 He was completely convinced of his beliefs just like many folks are today.
 No man or woman was going to change his mind about the religion of his ancestors.

 (Acts 9: 1-9)